 As the neighborhood continues to grow and develop, new culinary hot spots are popping up throughout the South Loop.
-Dining options include the trendy Zapatista for Mexican fare along with bars such as Tantrum, Tavern Tap Pub and Kasey’s.
+Dining options include the trendy Tapas Valencia for tapas along with bars such as Tantrum, Tavern Tap Pub and Kasey’s.
 The laid back restaurants and bars create a leisurely nightlife for South Loop residents.
 And the South Loop community center provides an endless array of activities for singles and families.

 The museums of the South Loop invite crowds of Chicago residents, tourists and families throughout the year to see the ever changing and incredible exhibits of the Shedd Aquarium, the Adler Planetarium, The Field Museum and the Museum of Science and Industry; of course, the South Loop is also home to the famed Soldier Field, home of the Chicago Bears.